b1llg/vprom/reports/weekly/week02_hardening_analysis.md

 ### Effect on loading curve
 #### How does H change the stress-strain response during loading?
-The higher H gets, the higher/lower the stress becomes when raising or lowering the strain.
-This happens because of energy conservation where:
-$$ E=\int_{\Omega}\sigma:\varepsilon d\Omega $$
+Because hardening increases yield stress.
 Meaning that for an increase in strain, the stress value has to be higher for and an higher value of H if the increase of strain is positive.
 The same goes if the increase of strain is negative (compression).
 #### Why does stress continue increasing beyond σ_y0?
 Because of hardening.
 The hardening law is says that for an increase of $\epsilon^{p}$, $\sigma_{y}$ must increase proportional to parameter $H$